-The Voigt group is undertaking an ambitious project in an effort to set the right course for the future.
-After expanding their site in Niederbipp, Voigt chose SAP EWM in line with their SAP IT strategy, with KNAPP as their implementation partner.
+The VOIGT group is undertaking an ambitious project in an effort to set the right course for the future.
+For expanding their site in Niederbipp, VOIGT chose SAP® EWM in line with their SAP® IT strategy, with KNAPP as their implementation partner.

 Lukas Röbl: As a family-run company, reliable and lasting partnerships with our customers and long-term goals are particularly important to us.
 To achieve both these things, we have to be able to impress our customers with tailor-made and often individual solutions.

 Our main strength is our great understanding of the pharmaceutical sector.
 This comes into play when supplying pharmacies, drug stores and suppliers of doctors’ surgeries as part of our wholesale business, as well as when supporting our industrial customers through our pre-wholesale subsidiary.
 Another factor behind our success is the fact that for the most part, we manage and develop our system landscape independently.
 As result, we don’t rely on external resources to integrate new customers or to fulfil customer-specific requirements and we can respond flexibly to market demands.

 Lukas Röbl: The principle challenge in the pharmaceutical sector is the combination of declining margins and increasing process and quality requirements.
 The cost pressure is primarily shaped by the price reductions enacted by the state.
 By contrast, the increasing process requirements can be seen in connection with the current issue of serialization and product traceability (FMD).
 We are raising the degree of automation to deal with the growing cost pressure, which also makes the complexity of our internal processes and the demands placed on our system landscape considerably greater.